jennifertrin/OnboardNFTAlgorand/README.md

    - Why launch a token vs. an NFT?
 - After each bootcamp, Algorand expert judges will pick between 20-50 pieces of art as finalists.
 The selected finalist pieces will be used for the promotional NFT airdrops to Algorand and partner marketplace users and are selected for collection funding by partner venture capitalists.

+**Work Intensive**: HIGH - A bootcamp requires at least a program manager to review applications, coordinate speakers, and provide on-going communication.
+**Scaling**
+ - Ensure that it is virtual to accept more students
+ - Community selection of artists who can attend
+ - Hire bootcamp alumni to serve as program managers for subsequent bootcamps

 **NFT Hackathons**

 Since most hackathons are focused on developers, upcoming artists do not have a community-based way to curate and earn recognition.
 NFT Space can host in no-code hackathons solely intended for the ideating, creation, and minting of Alogrand NFTs.